-When a student is going to be absent, they are required to notify the Clerkship Coordinator BEFORE their shift begins.
-Acceptable forms of notification are: email (preferred), phone call, or text message.
+When a student is going to be absent, they are required to notify the Clerkship Director and Coordinator BEFORE their shift begins.
+If it is a planned absence (i.e. scheduled interview), the student must enter the request on Elentra.
+Acceptable forms of notification are: email (required for same day absences), phone call, and Elentra absence line.